atoum/blackfire-extension/README.md

             sleep(4);

-            //some code of atoum assertions
+            //some code and/or atoum assertions
             $this->boolean(true)->isTrue();
         };